This blog post will begin a series of real life questions and answers from Annuity FYI members.

 Sometimes investors mistakenly believe that a company with a large amount of assets under management is safer and more stable.
 If you’re looking to determine how safe or stable a company is, take a look at the financial strength rating of the company, not the assets under management.
 Remember that variable annuities are held in separate accounts and as such are not chargeable with any other business that the company may conduct in their general portfolios.
 In other words, if the company were seized by state regulators the assets of the general accounts would be frozen (at least until things were sorted out, which can take years) and the separate accounts would be left untouched, and remain invested and accessible.

-If you want to discuss in person with an Annuity FYI Expert, please do not hesitate to contact an Annuity FYI Expert for more information.
+If you want to discuss in person with an licensed financial professional, please do not hesitate to contact an licensed financial professional for more information.